malhussein-bit/Amazon-Sales-Ratings-and-Reviews/README.md

  Data Wrangling:

 - Forty-one (41) duplicate rows were removed.
-- Columns remined at 18 and the remaining rows  became 1413
+- Columns remained at 18 and the remaining rows  became 1413
 - Columns:  about_product, user_id, user_name, review_id, review_title, review_content were ignored in the study as they only contained text values
 - One empty column was removed
 ---